idobe2/YTPlayer/README.md

 # YTPlayer App

-This is a simple React Native application built with Expo, featuring video fetching, theme management (dark and light modes), and the ability to add videos to favorites.
+This is a React Native application built with Expo, featuring video fetching, theme management (dark and light modes), and the ability to add videos to favorites.
 The app integrates the YouTube API to fetch and display videos.
 It also features a clean and modern UI powered by Gluestack.

 ## Features